johnk1729/EECS341/README.md

 # EECS341
-Beer Database for the CLeveland Area
+Beer Database for the Cleveland Area